corrode/corrode.github.io/content/blog/enums.md

 Out of the box, enums don't prevent us from making invalid state transitions.
 We can still write code that transitions from `Active` to `Suspended` without checking if the user is already suspended.
 A simple fix is to return a `Result` from the transition methods (as we did above) to indicate if the transition was successful.
 This way, we can handle errors gracefully at compile-time without too much ceremony.
-It's a simple and effective way towards avoiding [illegal state](/blog/illegal-state).
+It's a simple and effective way towards [making illegal states unrepresentable](/blog/illegal-state/).

 Another often mentioned drawback is that you need pattern matching to handle state transitions.